Fdslk/ops/ELK/README.md

 #### Deploy elasticsearch engine in k8s

 * add [es-manual.yaml file](https://github.com/Fdslk/ops/blob/main/ELK/es-manual.yaml) which includes k8s deployment configuration and service configuration.
 Service file is used to expose es-manual pod.
 Then other services can access to elasticsearch service freely.
 If you want to run es deployment in your local machine, you might specify the **"discovery.type"** is equal to **"single-node"**.
+The default discovery.type for elasticsearch is **multi-node**.
+If es was set as a multi-node cluster, it would to discovery other nodes.
+Therefore, some discovery configurations need to be set up.
 Otherwise, you will get the following errors.

 ```
 ERROR: [1] bootstrap checks failed